FallDownTheSystem/modern-js/src/pages/new-es-features.md

 {
 	meta: {
 		title: "New ECMAScript Features",
-		description: "A listing of new features added to JavaScript since the 6th edition of ECMAScript.",
+		description: "A showcase of new features added to JavaScript since the 6th edition of ECMAScript.",
 		order: 20,
 		layout: "article"
 	}